apollographql/apollo-server/packages/apollo-datasource-rest/README.md

 }
 ```

-All of the HTTP helper functions (`get`, `put`, `post`, `patch`, and `delete`) accept a third options parameter, which can be used to set things like headers and referrers.
+All of the HTTP helper functions (`get`, `head`, `put`, `post`, `patch`, and `delete`) accept a third options parameter, which can be used to set things like headers and referrers.
 For more info on the options available, see MDN's [fetch docs](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters).

 ### Intercepting fetches